seantan22/CoffeeRunApp/README.md

 | New username is already taken. |
 | New email is already taken. |
 | New phone number is already taken. |
-**TODO: Error 'New password is already taken' is unnecessary.
-Passwords don't have to be unique.**

 ------------------------------------------------------------